 The Hong Kong Science Park is a research and science complex located in Pak Shek Kok, New Territories, Hong Kong.
 The world-class infrastructure sits on a 22-hectare site on the Tolo Harbour waterfront.
 It is adjacent to the Chinese University of Hong Kong in Ma Liu Shui.

-The complex is currently consisted of 26 state-of-the-art buildings on its Phases 1 and 2.
+The complex currently consists of 26 state-of-the-art buildings on its Phases 1 and 2.
 More developments will rise as Phase 3 is being constructed and is expected to be completed in 2016.

 The science park provides a knowledge-based and campus-like environment and features research and development offices and laboratories.
-It also offers venue for meetings, incentives, conferences and exhibitions.
+It also offers a venue for meetings, incentives, conferences, and exhibitions.

 Hong Kong Science Park is 5-minute away from MTR University Station by taking 272K and 10-minute away from MTR Shatin Station (Pai Tau Street, near to IKEA) by taking minibus route number 27.